KrystianRusin/Slay-The-Spire-RL/README.md

 ### Training Hyperparameters

 You can adjust PPO training hyperparameters such as `learning_rate`, `gamma`, and `ent_coef` inside the `main.py` and `run_env.py` files when initializing the PPO model.
-Note that there are two instances of the model, one is a central model defined in `main.py` which gets updated with expereinces that are collected from multiple environments.
+Note that there are two instances of the model, one is a central model defined in `main.py` which gets updated with experiences that are collected from multiple environments.
 The model defined in `run_env.py` is a separate environments isolated instance of the model to interact with the game in order to avoid conflicts and interference from other environments.

 ### Model Checkpoints